Understanding Low Water Pressure in Sydney Homes

 - Unexplained water bill increases

-- Water meter runs when all taps are off
+- Water meter running when all taps are off

 - Damp spots on walls, ceilings, or floors